workframers/stillsuit-sample/README.md

   * `lein run catchpocket config/mbrainz.edn`
 * From the stillsuit-sample directory, run against the generated EDN:
 * `lein run catchpocket ../catchpocket/config/mbrainz.edn ../catchpocket/target/mbrainz/schema.edn`

+# seattle

+This function comes with a little utility function to load the sample `seattle` dataset from the datomic distribution into a datomic database.
+To use it, run `lein seattle /path/to/datomic [datomic:uri//to-create/]`.